rocketlabdelta/info-central/resources/glossary.md

 Cyanoacrylate - Adhesive developed through the space program.
 Adhesive hardens very quickly and forms a high strength bond without the mixing of components.
 Also known as Superglue, Crazyglue, and CA.

+### D
-\</a\>\<h1\>D\</h1\> Dart - An unpowered vehicle, with the same aerodynamic characteristics as a rocket.
+Dart - An unpowered vehicle, with the same aerodynamic characteristics as a rocket.
 A dart is one method of propelling a payload package to a maximum altitude.
 The dart rides on top of a large booster, possessing a higher coefficient of drag.
 During powered flight the dart acquires all the momentum of the entire vehicle.
 As the booster begins to slow during the coasting phase, its greater drag causes it to fall away from the dart which continues to ascend to a higher altitude.

 Davis Douche - Variant of the flash pan, where wicks are inserted into each motor and the wick ends are put into the pan of BP.
 See Flashpan, with Caution.